 How Colleges Award Financial Aid

 To figure out how much college will cost, you should know how colleges award financial aid.
 Most financial aid is based on need, determined by a specific formula developed by the federal government.
-A college's net price is determined by formula as well.
+A college's net price is determined by a formula as well.

 - Financial need